The Gherkin: After completion

 In April 2005, a glass panel two thirds up the tower fell to the plaza beneath.
 The plaza was sealed off, but the building remained open.
 A temporary covered walkway, extending across the plaza to the building's reception, was erected to protect visitors.
 Engineers examined the other 744 glass panels on the building.
 The cost of repair was covered by main contractor Skanska and curtain-wall supplier Schmidlin (now called Schmidlin-TSK AG).
 The open-floor ventilation system did not operate as designed due to tenants adding glass partitions to increase security.

 Since its completion, the building has won a number of awards for architecture.
 In October 2004, the architect was awarded the 2004 Stirling Prize.
 For the first time in the prize's history, the judges were unanimous.
 In December 2005, a survey of the world's largest firms of architects published in 2006 BD World Architecture 200 voted the tower as the most admired new building in the world.
 However, Ken Shuttleworth, who worked for Foster + Partners on the design of the building, said in 2011 that he believed the style was now out-moded: "I was looking at the glass all around and [thought], 'Why on earth did we do that?'
 Now, we would do things differently."
-The building appeared in the CBeebies childrens show Me Too! under the name Harlequin Hospital and in recent films such as Harry Potter and the Half Blood Prince, A Good Year, Basic Instinct 2, and Match Point and, rechristened the Spirit of London, became the spaceship centrepiece of Keith Mansfield's 2008 novel Johnny Mackintosh and the Spirit of London.
+The building appeared in the CBeebies children's show Me Too! under the name Harlequin Hospital and in films such as Harry Potter and the Half Blood Prince, A Good Year, Basic Instinct 2, and Match Point and, rechristened the Spirit of London, became the spaceship centrepiece of Keith Mansfield's 2008 novel Johnny Mackintosh and the Spirit of London.

 In September 2006, the building was put up for sale with a price tag of £600 million.
 Potential buyers included British Land, Land Securities, Prudential, ING, and the Abu Dhabi royal family.
 On 21 February 2007, IVG Immobilien AG and UK investment firm Evans Randall completed their joint purchase of the building for £630 million, making it Britain's most expensive office building.
 Swiss Re made a gain of more than £300 million from the sale.
 The new owners are seeking compensation from four of their former managers on the deal, in which about £620 million was paid for a building with a build cost of about £200 million, giving the previous owners a clear £300 million profit.

 Since February 2010, Sky News has broadcast its flagship business programme, Jeff Randall Live, from a studio in the building.
 The top two floors of the tower have been available since at least 2015 for private hire for events.